-In the spring term of 2019, a complete audit of the design and technology curriculum was conducted.
-On the back of the findings from this audit, the design and technology curriculum has been carefully built and the learning opportunities and assessment milestones for mileposts crafted to ensure progression and repetition in terms of embedding key learning, knowledge and skills.
-For example, the way design and technology is taught at our school has been revamped and now follows a consistent structure.
+In the Spring term of 2019, a complete audit of the Design and Technology curriculum was conducted.
+On the back of the findings from this audit, the Design and Technology curriculum has been carefully built and the learning opportunities and assessment milestones for mileposts crafted to ensure progression and repetition in terms of embedding key learning, knowledge and skills.
+For example, the way DT is taught at our school has been revamped and now follows a consistent structure.

 To facilitate coverage of both the statutory and wider curriculum, teachers create “a vehicle” to deliver the curriculum learning to children.
 The vehicle is a project that does not have its focus primarily on the subjects of the National Curriculum but is rooted in a real life experience that children engage with for up to a term.
 The key focus in all of these projects has been to deliver the wider aims of the “Rainbow Curriculum” whilst using the academic strands of the National Curriculum subjects to facilitate it.